 FUTURE OPPORTUNITIES AND PATHWAYS POST 16

-For students who want to pursue a career in Programming or Game Design, the GCSE Computer Science course will be the most appropriate route.
-Both qualification are both held in high regard by employers and will be suitable for most jobs that require an understanding of Computer Science and ICT.
+For students who want to pursue a career in Computing and IT in fields such as Digital Security or Game Design, the GCSE Computer Science or BTEC courses are the most appropriate routes.
+The GCSE covers a wide range of topics giving students wide understanding of different aspects to a career in computing.
+Both qualifications are both held in high regard by employers and will be suitable for most jobs within the ever-growing digital sector that requires an understanding of Computer Science and ICT.

 EXTRA CURRICULAR OPPORTUNITIES

-In addition, the teachers in ICT & Computing regularly support students in after-school practice of programming skills, including game design using Scratch and support Year 11 students with exam preparation.
+The teachers in ICT & Computing regularly support students in after-school practice of programming skills, including game design using Scratch for KS3 and support Year 11 students with exam preparation.